 It is also possible for you to eat raw ginger by mixing it with salt, but this can be a little difficult to take down.

 Lastly, you can always use a ginger supplement as well.
 I use a supplement which combines ginger and turmeric (which I will discuss below.

 Additional Reading: Ginger Benefits for Men

+Turmeric contains the compound curcumin, which is responsible for the health benefits of the spice.
 Turmeric reduces inflammation in the airways through its anti-inflammatory properties, making it a potent aid for fighting asthma!

 Read Also: Turmeric and Apple Cider Vinegar

 Honey is another incredibly healthy natural product, and it has been used as a remedy for asthma for hundreds of years.
 According to a study published in Pharmacognosy Research,